Pokémon: Red, Green, & Blue

 Because I’m Québécois.
-In Québec, the language barrier meant we got some types of media later than the United States and Canada.
-Big popular movies came out dubbed in French at basically the same time, but books and especially TV shows were on a different timeframe as the rest of North America.
+In Québec, the language barrier meant we got some stuff later than the United States and Canada.
+Big popular movies came out dubbed in French at basically the same time but books and especially TV shows were on a different timeframe as the rest of North America.
 An American TV show had to become popular enough to warrant shopping it around internationally, then it has to be licensed and dubbed by a Québec TV network and only then can it be put on their schedule.

 But the overwhelming majority of video games were not translated at the time (publishers were finally required by law to offer French versions of their games in 2007) and would come out at the same time in both markets.
 This led to interesting situations in Québec.
 For example, the Capcom game of Chip ’n Dale: Rescue Rangers for NES was available before the cartoon was broadcast on TV.
 This was absolutely normal for me and all my friends back then.

 So why am I telling you all this?
-Because the Pokémon anime arrived in Québec only in the fall of 1999, one year after the game’s release in 1998..
+Because the Pokémon anime arrived in Québec in the fall of 1999, one year after the game’s release in 1998.
 I missed the media onslaught because there was no media onslaught.
-North America is not like Europe, where companies will coordinate multiple localization when releasing there.
+North America was not like Europe where companies would coordinate multiple localization when releasing there.
 North America back then meant a strictly English release, with local Québec broadcasters left to fend for themselves.
 In the case of Pokémon, the translators waited a year to use the scripts from France, but dubbed the anime with Québec voice artists, using the English Pokémon name but the localized town and location names used in France.
 I think this is in large part because the game was only available in English in Québec; we were already familiar with names like Jynx, so French names like Lippoutou were deemed innapropriate.

 This made Québec the only region in the world to use the English Pokémon name in another language.
-Nowadays Québec has lost its local dub; the dub from France is unfortunately used, meaning that Québec is also the only region in the world where the names of the creatures suddenly changed!
-Lippoutou is now de rigueur.
+Nowadays Québec has lost its local dub; the dub from France is unfortunately used.
+This means that Québec is also the only region in the world where the names of the creatures suddenly changed!
+With the now common practice of releasing games across North America in English, Spanish, and French, Lippoutou is now de rigueur.

 Are There More Than 150 Pokémon?

-That real hidden Pokémon was Mew, designed and hidden by Morimoto Shigeki, the programmer of the game, as a kind of prank that only he could access and share with his colleagues.
+That real hidden Pokémon was Mew, designed and hidden by Morimoto Shigeki the programmer of the game, as a kind of prank that only he could access and share with his colleagues.
 Mew was, of course, mentioned in the game (Mewtwo was in the game after all) but the creature was not meant to be seen.
-Once the rest of the team learned of the existence of Mew, they started officially distributing the creature during events.
-This meant it was rare for Japanese players to receive a Mew, and the interest in finding ways, real or not, to catch Mew was born.
+Once the rest of the team learned of the existence of Mew they started officially distributing the creature during events.
+This meant it was rare for Japanese players to receive a Mew and bred the interest in finding ways, fake or not, to catch Mew.
 Look up the legends surrounding the truck in Vermillion City.
 I remember having to hear all about that truck and feeling so bad for the people who wholeheartedly believed Mew was hidden under there.